Almarch/tamaR/README.md

 ## Notes on the C++ structure

-tamalib has been implemented on [Arduino](https://github.com/GaryZ88/Arduinogotchi), with a bit of re-writing.
-The Arduino version is the starting point for tamaR C++ module, including the ROM conversion step. tamalib was converted from C to C++ in order to ensure consistency with R object-orientation.
-However, because Rcpp dependencies management was not trivial, I gathered all tamalib code into a monolithic tamalib.cpp program.
+TamaLIB has been implemented on [Arduino](https://github.com/GaryZ88/Arduinogotchi), with a bit of re-writing.
+The Arduino version is the starting point for tamaR C++ module, including the ROM conversion step.
+TamaLIB was converted from C to C++ in order to ensure consistency with R object-orientation.
+However, because Rcpp dependencies management was not trivial, I gathered all TamaLIB code into a monolithic tamalib.cpp program.

-tamalib was adapted with attention to its platform agnosticity, so tamaR should run on any OS/architecture that supports R. So far, the package tamaR has been succesfully built, installed and locally tested on linux/amd64 and windows/amd64.
+TamaLIB was adapted with attention to its platform agnosticity, so tamaR should run on any OS/architecture that supports R. So far, the package tamaR has been succesfully built, installed and locally tested on linux/amd64 and windows/amd64.

 ## To do